sonic-net/SONiC/doc/logging/persistent_logger/persistent_loglevel.md

 # 5 Warm Reboot Support

   With current implementation, we don't flush the LOGLEVEL DB before warm-reboot, which means that if the user configures some loglevel (for example, debug), after warm-reboot, the system startup with the same configurable loglevel (debug).
-  That current state could be problematic.
-Do we want to keep that the loglevel is persistent to warm-reboot automatically as it is today?

-## 5.1 Keep log level persistent to warm-reboot automatic

-  This approach can have an impact on the warm-reboot since there are many approaches to IO.
-  The current implementation supports this approach and does not need to add any additional implementation.

-## 5.2 Make the log level persistent to warm-reboot only by command

-  We will add the LOGLEVEL DB to the list of the dbies we flush before warm-reboot.
+  Because we want to make the log level persistent to reboot only by the "log-level save" CLI command we will add the LOGLEVEL DB to the list of the dbies we flush before warm-reboot.
   During boot time, in the startup, the loglevel_db.json will load on the LOGLEVEL DB.

 # 6 Fast Boot Support

   In the fast-boot, the database content is deleted.
 To make the log level persistent to fast-boot, we need to load the loglevel_db.json into the LOGLEVEL DB in the startup.
 Since the startup is from another partition, we need to migrate the loglevel_db.json similarly to the migrate in the config_db.json.

-# 7 Unit Testing
+# 7 Testing
+## 7.1 Unit Testing

+  1. Verify that "config reload" loading the loglevel_db.json into LOGLEVEL DB:
+    1.1 Change log level for some component Notice to Info.
+    1.2 Run "log-level save".
+    1.3 Change the log level again to the same component from Info to Warnning.
+    1.4 Run "config reload".
+    1.5 Verify the log level is "Info".

+## 7.2 Manual Testing

+  1. Verify log level is persistent to cold/fast/warm reboot after user run "log-level save":
+    1.1 Change log level for some component from Notice to Info.
+    1.2 Run "log-level save".
+    1.3 Verify the loglevel.json file was created.
+    1.3 Reboot.
+    1.4 Verify the log level is "Info".
+  2. Verify log level is not persistent to cold/fast/warm reboot if the user didn't run "log-level save":
+    2.1 Change log level for some component Notice to Info.
+    2.2 Reboot.
+    2.3 Verify the log level is "Notice".
+  3. Verify loglevel returns to default after removing the "loglevel_db.json" file and reboot:
+    3.1 Change log level for some component Notice to Info.
+    3.2 Run "log-level save".
+    3.3 Delete loglevel_db.json file.
+    3.3 Reboot.
+    3.4 Verify the log level is "Notice".

 # 8 Open Questions

 ## 8.1 Log level persistency in warm-reboot